Barack Obama Responds To Jared Kushner Saying Black People Should ‘Want To Be Successful’

 Obama, who’s currently campaigning with Biden and Sen. Kamala Harris around Florida, isn’t holding back when it comes to Trump and his administration.
 As reported by The Inquisitr, he accused the current president of being incompetent and unfit for office during a recent rally in North Miami, Florida.

-In the same speech, Obama also slammed the administration for its handling of the COVID-19 pandemic and reminded the crowd of how the president suggested that people infected should drink bleach to get the disease out of their systems.
+In the same speech, Obama slammed the administration for its handling of the COVID-19 pandemic and reminded the crowd of how the president suggested that people infected should drink bleach to get the disease out of their systems.

+Last week, the former president also responded to Trump’s claims that he should be indicted for “spying” on his campaign and undermining his presidency.

+Speaking with former White House spokesperson Tommy Vietor on Pod Save America, Obama said that he wasn’t surprised to find out about such accusations, as The Inquisitr also reported.
+However, he admitted that he was disappointed about how some Republicans — such as Attorney General William Barr — have failed to criticize Trump.